-US litigation following an accident in the Washington D.C. metro
+• US litigation following an accident in the Washington D.C. metro

 On 22 June 2009, a collision between two metro trains occurred in the Washington D.C. metro resulting in the death of 9 persons and the injury of 52 persons.
 The claims against Alstom Signaling Inc. initially amounted to approximately \$475 million.
 A report of the National Transportation Safety Board on the causes of the accident partially implicated equipment supplied by Alstom Signaling Inc. As of today, 120 claims have been made.
-The 29 most serious claims were asserted through lawsuits.
-Of these 29 claims, 25 have been settled for a cost of about \$10.2 million and efforts are currently underway to settle the remaining four cases.
+The 29 most serious claims have been settled and one remains subject to Court approval.
 All other cases have been settled.
-All the claims have been declared to the Group's insurers and Alstom believes it has adequate insurance coverage.
+All the claims have been declared to the Group's insurers and Alstom has adequate insurance coverage.